angular/angular/aio/content/guide/module-types.md

-# Types of Feature Modules
+# Types of feature modules

 There are five general categories of feature modules which tend to fall into the following groups: